hexbatch/apple-core/layer-docs/b-user-layers/agents.md

 # Agents

-Agents are users that do token changes for other users.
+Agents are users that do element changes for other users.
 Any user can be an agent for any other user.
 An agent can do changes for many users at once.

 Agents can be used for reporting changes outside the server.
 For instance an email server or hook can have an agent, that